 Wear-resistant composite materials made of multiple materials are suitable for modified atmosphere packaging.
 This technology selects different protective gases to replace the air around the food according to different food types.
 For example, replacing oxygen with inert gases such as nitrogen and carbon dioxide can slow the growth of bacteria without using any additives.
 To ensure that the solution works, packaging materials must have good gas barrier properties.
 Otherwise, the protective gas will be lost quickly.

-Hazardous substances are not limited to the food itself-they can also come from packaging materials.
+Hazardous substances are not limited to the food itself; they can also come from packaging materials.
 In 2010, researchers from the Zurich Food Safety Authority in Switzerland discovered that mineral oil residues in cardboard packaging would migrate to food.
 The root of this problem is that the ink used in newspaper printing enters the packaging through recycled paper.
 Occasionally, trace residues can also come from inks used in food packaging printing.
-These mineral oil residues can evaporate at room temperature and then transferred to dry foods such as flour, rice, or corn flakes.
+These mineral oil residues can evaporate at room temperature and then be transferred to dry foods such as flour, rice, or corn flakes.
 Even when the food transport packaging contains recycled paper, there is a possibility of mineral oil migration.
 According to the World Health Organization Joint Committee of Experts on Food Additives and FAO, certain mineral oils may cause cancer.

 In terms of food barrier packaging solutions, we have developed a variety of intrinsic barrier materials suitable for different packaging.
 For food packaging, they are a thin film with a thickness of only 10 to 15 microns, but they can effectively filter large-sized toxic mineral oil molecules while allowing smaller water molecules to flow unimpeded.

 In China, the problem of ink contamination on food packaging has just begun to cause concern.
-Since most food packaging in China does not introduce safe and edible inks for printing, food safety experts remind consumers to pay attention to whether there are barrier materials in the food packaging when choosing food.
+Since most food packaging in China does not introduce safe and edible inks for printing.
+Food safety experts remind consumers to pay attention to whether there are barrier materials in the food packaging when choosing food.
 China food manufacturers have also begun to pay more and more attention to how food packaging can ensure safety based on satisfying the fast life of urban residents.

 Mineral oil barrier material protects food:

 Food packaging is often produced using recycled paper fibers.
-These recycled paper packaging may contain newspaper printing ink, which is the main source of harmful mineral oil residues in the cardboard.
+These recycled paper packaging materials may contain newspaper printing ink, which is the main source of harmful mineral oil residues in the cardboard.
 These mineral oil residues can evaporate at room temperature and then migrate to fat-containing dry foods, such as noodles.